 - College of Natural Sciences (12)

 - Steve Hicks School of Social Work (2)

 Plan and design a course with an experiential learning component.

 Keep Faculty Ambassadors aware of progress.

 Attend at least 6 of 8 monthly lunches and two workshops on EL and teaching strategies.

 Submit plan and revise as needed with EL specialists.

-Offer newly designed course in following summer, fall or spring.
+If not already taught in first year, offer newly designed course in following summer, fall or spring.